Almost all pre-workout formulas contain the same main ingredients - creatine, BCAA, L-citrulline, caffeine, and beta-alanine.

 Vitamin B6 helps in workout performance by supporting the creation of new red blood cells, giving more oxygen to the body.

-It keeps muscles robust, assisting them in absorbing sufficient amino acids and promoting protein synthesis [5].
+It keeps muscles robust, assisting them in absorbing sufficient amino acids and promoting protein synthesis.

-One study says vitamin B6 may aid in muscle vascularity and testosterone synthesis, which leads to faster muscle growth and recovery.
+The National Center for Biotechnology Information's (NCBI) study says vitamin B6 may aid in muscle vascularity and testosterone synthesis, which leads to faster muscle growth and recovery.
 [6].

 Vitamin B12 (Cobalamin)